tonylixu/aws/codepipeline/codebuild/README.md

 Please see `codecommit` folder for instructions.

 ### Build You Artifact
 Just simple go to CodeBuild, select your project, and build.
 (CLI version will come soon).
+After successful build, you should be able to see your artifacts in the destination location (AWS s3 in our example).